Towards Large-scale 3D Representation Learning with Multi-dataset Point Prompt Training: Experiments

 \mypara{Sampling ratio.} In \tabref{subtab:data_ratio}, we show the results with different sampling ratios across datasets, and experiments show that overall our method is relatively robust to this ratio.
 It is important to note that, in contrast to downstream tasks where the sampling ratio can significantly impact the final performance, our focus is on representation learning.
 Therefore, the effect of the sampling ratio may be negligible if the model is sufficiently trained on each dataset for an adequate duration~\cite{he2019rethinking}.

 \mypara{Joint training data.} In \tabref{subtab:data_co}, we show the results with different joint training data (see attributes of datasets in \tabref{tab:pilot_transfer}).
-Note that though they differ in data source (\eg, Structured 3D is synthetic while others are real data), sparsity, complexity, and scale, our final framework allows consistent benefit from different data sources regardless of large domain gaps.
+Note that though they differ in data source, sparsity, complexity, and scale, our final framework allows consistent benefit from different data sources regardless of large domain gaps.